cning0506/DATA-310_Applied_Machine_Learning/Project3.md

 <img src="./3d_back_rf.PNG"/>

-As the final analysis, we will try to scale the data to subregions and examine the spatial variation of urban and suburban areas.

 ## Conclusion
 In conclusion, considering the results of both 3D visualization and metrics, linear regression has shown a more accurate model than the random forest approach.
-There are several factors to consider.
+Meanwhile, we tried the alternative method of PNS ranger and Random Forest, which adopts a better prediction and easier assessment metrics for comparison.
+Based on the comparison, we can tell that the Ranger method is a better approach.
+Throughout the project, there are several factors that should be considered for the insufficient analysis.
 First, Albania is a small nation, which also reflects on the size of the data point.
 This could affect the effectiveness of the model prediction.
 As an extension to this factor, the second barrier that I encountered is the insufficient population variation across the regions.
 Unlike other countries with large land mass, which has a distinction in population density between urban and suburban areas, Albania is harder to examine the variation.
-To resolve this barrier, we rescale the data and concentrate on the two districts, x and y.
+To resolve this barrier, we rescale the data and concentrate on the the most populated region, Tirane.
 Consequently, we can tell the ... model is a better model for predicting the population.
-If I have more time, I will try another method such as convolutional neural networks.
+The third barrier that I encountered is the minimal margin of the metrics.
+It is difficult to analyze the prediction when the model assesments metrics are not helpful.
+Hence, if I have more time, I will try another method such as convolutional neural networks.
+In fact, I would conduct the same analysis on a larger country that my laptop is capable of operating.